-Usage: The HD data type is used directly to identify objects such as applications or facilities.
+Implementation Note The HD data type is used directly to identify objects such as applications or facilities.
 It is used also as a component of other data types, where it is typically an assigning authority for an identifier.
 Where this capability is used in this specification, that usage is described separately. )

-Example: |Lab^2.16.840.1.113883.19.3.1.1^ISO|

 ID – Coded Value for HL7-Defined Tables